 - Select the tab for Exchange Server and/or Office 365 tabs (depending on your server configuration)

-- Select the option under Microsoft Exchange Web Services Connectivity Tests titled "Synchronization, Notification, Availability, and Automatic Replies."
+- Secondly, you will run the second test by selecting the option under Microsoft Exchange Web Services Connectivity Tests titled "Synchronization, Notification, Availability, and Automatic Replies" from the home menu once more.

 - Click Next and follow the onscreen instructions (DO NOT SELECT "Ignore Trust for SSL".)